 History and etymology

 Although the condition is attributed to Robert Foster Kennedy (1884-1952), an Irish neurologist working in England and America, who published a case series describing this condition in 1911, it was actually first described two years earlier by Leslie Johnson Paton (1872-1943), an English neurologist and ophthalmologist 9,10.
+This is an example of Stigler's law of eponymy.

 - 1. Wayne Massey E, Schoenberg B. Foster Kennedy Syndrome.
 Archives of Neurology.
 41 (6): 658. doi:10.1001/archneur.1984.04210080066016